davidboerm/10-team-profile-generator/README.md

 [![License: GPL](https://img.shields.io/badge/License-GPL-blue)](https://www.gnu.org/licenses/licenses.html)

 ## Tests
-  Run "npm run test" in terminal.
+  Run "npm run test" in Terminal.
 Ensure you are in the root folder of the cloned repo.

 ## Demo
   (link to video)